-I/O Core is an optical micro-transceiver that integrates optical transmission and receiver functions onto a single chip.
-It is designed for short distance interconnections over multimode fibers.
+IOCore® is an ultra-compact optical transceiver that integrates optical transmitter and receiver functions on a single chip.
+It is designed for short distance interconnections over multimode fiber.

-It is, in essence, an optical building block that can be flexibly combined with optical components to form the basis of front-pluggable transceiver modules, midboard electro-optical module (EOM) and Co-Packaged Optical modules.
+It is an optical building block that can be flexibly combined with optical components such as front pluggable transceiver modules and co-packaged optical modules.

-The Silicon Photonics Integrated Circuit in the Optical I/O Core comprises Mach-Zehnder Interference (MZI) modulators, Germanium photodetectors, Spot Size Converters (SSC) for Laser Diode (LD) coupling and Vertical Grating Couplers.
+The Silicon Photonics Integrated Circuit in the IOCore® comprises Mach-Zehnder Interference (MZI) modulators, Germanium photodetectors, Spot Size Converters (SSC) for Laser Diode (LD) coupling and Vertical Grating Couplers.

 The substrate includes a cavity and alignment markers allowing the source LD to be passively aligned and mounted into the chip.

 Electrical contacts are provided on the optical integrated circuit including pads for flip-chip mounting the driver IC to the modulator, and electrical input/output terminals on the periphery.

 The process uses a 300 mm SOI wafer.

 Ar immersion technology is applied to 300 mm SOI wafers.
 The device is designed with robustness in mind.
 Therefore, the characteristics in the wafer are very uniform and chips can be obtained with a very high yield.

 By producing smaller chips in higher yields than anywhere else, we have succeeded in significantly reducing the cost of our Si photonic chips.

 In the MZI modulator, the expression for modulation efficiency is given by C × V (where C =Capacitance, V = supply voltage).
 As C is temperature independent and the modulation voltage is constant, the frequency band is stable over a wide temperature range.
 Therefore, a very stable optical output waveform with low jitter can be obtained over a wide temperature range.